tjtharrison/pytmac/README.md

-# tmac
+# pytmac

-Python based threat modelling as code tool (T.M.A.C).
+Python based threat modelling as code tool (Python T.M.A.C).

-tmac generates a report of a designated workload given a combination of manually created resources, configured checks and custom checks.
+pytmac generates a report of a designated workload given a combination of manually created resources, configured checks and custom checks.

 ## Resources